Find Affordable College Courses

 Read More…

-Southwest Wisconsin Technical College did quite well in this year’s ranking of the best value schools for agriculture and agriculture operations students.
-It came in at #10 on the list.
+Southwest Wisconsin Technical College ranked #10 on this year’s Best Value Agriculture Schools list.
 Southwest Tech is a small public school located in the rural area of Fennimore.

 Southwest Tech undergraduate students pay an average of $6,683 in tuition and fees each year.